 Resources and Tips for Traveling with Toddlers

-We’ve put together a list of our favourite toddler travel essentials and airplane activities for toddlers.
-One other thing that we don’t fly without when traveling with a toddler is our inflatable airplane cushion for toddlers.
+For flying with toddlers, start with our tips for getting toddlers to sleep on airplanes.
+One thing that we don’t fly without when traveling with a toddler is our inflatable airplane cushion for toddlers.
 Not all airlines allow them but we’ve been successful in using it on most of our flights, so don’t miss the tips on that.

 Once your toddler moves to a toddler bed at home, it’s more difficult to convince them to sleep in a travel crib or pack n’ play, so we’ve found some of the best travel beds for toddlers.
 We also travel with one of these portable high chairs to make meal times more enjoyable.

 You may still get your toddler to sleep in your travel stroller.
 Our toddler was always more interested in walking, so we use toddler carrier for travel and sometimes, we travel with a backpack carrier like the Deuter Kid Comfort 3 (depending on if we plan to do a lot of hiking).

 And what do you do when your toddler decides it’s time to start potty training right before a trip.
 We share all our tips for traveling with a potty training toddler here.
 Trust me when I say that it won’t be so bad, with a little preparation and using pull-ups when needed!